sup95/Abode/blog/posts/2019-09-29-retry-vs-circuit-breaker.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Life lesson from distributed systems: Failures are inevitable. ✨</p>&mdash; Supriya Srivatsa (@SupriyaSrivatsa) <a href="https://twitter.com/SupriyaSrivatsa/status/1177890110798348289?ref_src=twsrc%5Etfw">September 28, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Retry pattern is useful in scenarios of **transient failures**.
 What does this mean?
-Failures that are "temperory", lasting only for a short amount of time are transient.
+Failures that are "temporary", lasting only for a short amount of time are transient.
 A momentary loss of network connectivity, a brief moment when the service goes down or is unresponsive and related timeouts are examples of transient failures.

 As the failure is *transient*, *retrying* after some time could possibly give us the result needed!